10/06 2001, updated 20/12 2014 by PS

 Goodlooking, powerful car heavily equipped with Q-branch devices - In my opinion very successful successor of the famous DB5 traditions.

-AM Vantage version debuted in 1977.
+AM Vantage version debuted in 1977 and was in production to 1990 with a total of 458 Vi Vantage build.
 For the movie purposes 2 different models in the newest series 3 car (fuel injection instead carburetors) were used.
 First of all the Volante (convertible) model appeared - in origin preproduction model, owned by the AML chairman Victor Gauntlett.
 In further scenes, after 'Winterrization', as Q says, car received a rigid roof - in reality a serial Vantage was applied for the action, receiving the number plates and all the badges of the Volante version to keep the continuity impression.

 The actual Vantage car, fitted with skis etc. was once owned by the museum Cars of the Stars in UK.

 A running Vantage replica with the Bond numberplates is owned by the factory and sometimes it appears on the classic cars events.

 A total of 11 'cars' was used for the filming.
 3 was real cars, 1 a look a like and then 7 shells.

 The three real cars was used models bought by Eon at reasonable prices.
 They were found in motor ads in local papers.

 One car was the road car used for the driving shots with Timothy Dalton at the wheel.
 The second car was the stunt car.
 That's the one that flew over the russian troops.
 It hit a ram at 75 mph and landed on cardboard boxes.
 The third car was the special effects car, equipped with missiles front, rocket booster back and 'lasers' (lights) in the wheel hubs.